Rushikesh696/Real-Time-Object-Detection-with-YOLOv8-and-OpenCV/README.md

 In simple terms:
 The yolov8n.pt file is a ready-to-use model that already knows how to detect 80 common objects, so you don’t need to train it yourself.

+### How YOLOv8 Works

+YOLO (*You Only Look Once*) detects objects in a single pass through the neural network.
+It divides the input image into grids and predicts bounding boxes & class probabilities for each grid cell.

+Here’s how the detection happens:
+1. **Input Frame:** The webcam captures a frame.
+2. **YOLO Inference:** The frame is passed through YOLOv8 which predicts bounding boxes, classes, and confidence scores.
+3. **Draw Results:** Bounding boxes and labels are drawn using OpenCV.
+4. **Display:** The processed frame is shown in real time.

+This project uses `yolov8n.pt`, which is small and optimized for speed.

+### What You’ll Learn from This Project

+How to use **Ultralytics YOLOv8** for object detection
+How to integrate **OpenCV** with YOLO models for real-time detection
+Drawing bounding boxes and labels on a video feed
+Running lightweight models on CPU for live applications
+Building a beginner-friendly AI project end-to-end

+### Next Steps / Challenges for You

+Want to take this project further?
+Try these:

+Replace YOLOv8 Nano (`yolov8n.pt`) with YOLOv8 Small or Medium for better accuracy.
+Use a **custom dataset** and train your own YOLOv8 model.
+Add **object tracking** to follow detected objects across frames.
+Save the webcam feed with detected objects to a video file.
+Deploy this project as a **desktop app** or **web app** using Streamlit or Flask.